jacekskowalski/library-online/README.md

 ## Testing

-The easist way to run is with the use of Intellij -mvn clean insta;;.
+The easist way to run is with the use of Intellij -mvn clean install;.

 To test app and endpoints run LibraryOnlineApplication and then and then ControllerTest class.